rnewson/couchdb-lucene/README.md

 <h1>System Requirements</h1>

-Sun JDK 5 or higher is necessary.
-Couchdb-lucene is known to be incompatible with OpenJDK as it includes an earlier, and incompatible, version of the Rhino Javascript library.
+Sun JDK 5 or higher is recommended.

+Couchdb-lucene is known to be incompatible with some versions of OpenJDK as it includes an earlier, and incompatible, version of the Rhino Javascript library.
+The version in Ubuntu 8.10 (6b12-0ubuntu6.4) is known to work and it uses Rhino 1.7R1.

 <h1>Build couchdb-lucene</h1>